HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 it2: (kommuen): mündlicher Ausdruck

-it3: (kommbela): Belastbarkeit
+it3: (kombela): Belastbarkeit

-it4: (kommdurch): Durchsetzungsfähigkeit
+it4: (komdurch): Durchsetzungsfähigkeit

 it5: (komteam): Teamfähigkeit